matestack/matestack-ui-core/docs/apps/200-app-api/README.md

 The `transition` components will trigger async HTTP requests and exchange the page content without a page reload.

-## An App enables transitions between pages without page reload with loading element
+## Transitions between pages with loading element

 `app/matestack/example_app/app.rb`